 Anurag faced a similar situation that you can relate with.
-He has his roots in IIT, a Bachelors & Masters in Engineering Technology, and a certificate in Management Essentials from Harvard.
+He has a Bachelors & Masters in Computer Science from the Indian Institute of Technology (IIT Bombay), and a certificate in Management Essentials from Harvard.
 He wanted to learn Algorithmic Trading and thus, to learn and improve, he invested his time in learning.
 We caught up with Anurag to share his story with us.

 Here’s how the discussion went.

 Hi!
 I’m Anurag Sharma.
 I’m working at the Bank of America, hold a Bachelors and Masters in Computer Science from IIT Bombay and have studied Management from Harvard Business School.

 I’m a third-degree blackbelt martial artist in unarmed combat and completed 10 years of training.
 I like to read technical books and I have been studying a lot about finance.

 During the Pandemic, it took time to adapt to the new format of work from home as well as dealing with the lack of interactions.
 It allowed me to dedicate more time to myself to complete EPAT and study more.

 What’s your story behind learning Algo Trading after learning Engineering and a career in Finance?

 I've done my Master's and Bachelor's (a dual degree) from IIT, Bombay in Computer Science in 2007.
 Being a part of the Robocon competition is a fond memory from IIT that I cherish.
 I’ve done 2 internships – with a consultancy firm for developing programs, and another for creating a social graph based on the relation between two entities.